Azure-Samples/MyDriving/scripts/README.md

 * [An active Azure subscription](https://azure.microsoft.com) with at least 24 available cores (for on-demand HDInsight cluster)

 ## Use PowerShell script
+Follow these steps to deploy the starter kit using PowerShell:

 1. Launch **deploy.ps1** under the **scripts\PowerShell** folder:

 		.\deploy.ps1 <location> <resource group name>